Highland Park, New Jersey: Community

 Highland Park has at times been a bedroom community for nearby Rutgers University and Johnson & Johnson in New Brunswick, with a resulting academic flair to the community.
 Nobel laureate Selman Waksman (Medicine, 1952) lived in the borough until he moved to Piscataway in 1954, and laureate Arno Penzias (Physics, 1978) lived in the borough until the 1990s.

 There is a new state-of-the-art environmental center on River Road, just a few hundred feet upstream from the Albany Street Bridge.
 The borough's Environmental Commission envisions this center as a stop along a riverbank walking trail that would link Johnson Park with Donaldson Park and beyond, to the Meadows environmental area on the Edison border.

+Along the Raritan River, the "Highland Park River Greenway" would establish a mile-long, ADA-accessible, safe, and enjoyable trail that would connect the two parks and connect locals and tourists with the river.
+Bicyclists and pedestrians would both be able to use the trail.
+Completion of this project would also constitute an important segment of the East Coast Greenway.

 In 1978, Highland Park became the first municipality in New Jersey to have an eruv, a symbolic enclosure that allows Orthodox Jews to perform certain activities outdoors on the Sabbath that would be otherwise prohibited.
 Through an arrangement with New Jersey Bell (now Verizon), a continuous wire was strung from pole to pole around portions of the borough.
 Eventually this expanded and includes portions of Edison and connects with New Brunswick.
 The wires are inspected every Friday to ensure that the connections are complete.
 When intact, this eruv satisfies most Orthodox Jewish religious requirements allowing residents to carry objects during the Sabbath.